-- Welcome you back and confirm that you're fit to be back at work. - Confirm and discuss the nature and reason for your absence. - Offer any relevant help and support. - Update you on any developments or changes that may have taken place while you were absent.

-- Confirm whether any further action is required, for example, an attendance review meeting or referral to occupational health. - Advise you of the consequences of further absences where your manager considers that your attendance is reaching an unacceptable level. - If necessary, agree with you the actions you will take to improve your attendance.
+- Welcome you back and confirm that you're fit to be back at work. - Confirm and discuss the nature and reason for your absence. - Offer any relevant help and support. - Update you on any developments or changes that may have taken place while you were absent. - Confirm whether any further action is required, for example, an attendance review meeting (formal/follow up), short term intermittent capability meeting or referral to occupational health. - Advise you of the consequences of further absences where your manager considers that your attendance is reaching an unacceptable level. - If necessary, agree with you the actions you will take to improve your attendance.

-Attendance review meeting
+4.6 Attendance review meeting